kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.hidden `Boolean` *(default: false)*

 If set to `true` the column will not be displayed in the grid.
-By default all columns are displayed in the grid.
+By default all columns are displayed.

 #### Example - hide columns
     <div id="grid"></div>